-This article was co-authored by A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition Leadership Team member Anuradha Gupta.
+This article was co-authored by Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions.
+The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.
+Coalition Leadership Team member Anuradha Gupta.
 The article discusses the existing research uptake methods, which largely focus on the packaging of evidence for ease of understanding for front-line practitioners.

 Despite a growing realization of the added value of the use of evidence to inform decision-making in low-and-middle-income countries (LMICs), several barriers to its uptake and use persist.
-These include inadequate contextually sensitive research, lack of alignment to (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or inferring the values that underpin these decisio cycles, and limited capacities among policymakers to appraise and use evidence.
+These include inadequate contextually sensitive research, lack of alignment to (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or cycles, and limited capacities among policymakers to appraise and use evidence.
 Many of these barriers are exacerbated by the inadequate involvement of decision-makers at various levels in establishing research priorities and generating research evidence.